zhongyang219/TrafficMonitor/Help_en-us.md

 After these steps, this problem should not theoretically occur.
 If this problem still occurs, try to delete the file C:\Users\\<username\>\AppData\Roaming\TrafficMonitor\config.ini.
 This file will be regenerated after it is deleted.

+In version 1.79 and later, if the directory where the program located is not writable, the configuration and data files will be automatically saved to the "C:\Users\\<username\>\AppData\Roaming\TrafficMonitor" directory.
+At this time, "Options" -“General Settings”-“Save to the program directory” in “Configuration and data files” will not be available.

 ### 5. The suspension window can only be displayed on the main monitor when multiple monitors are present.
 By default, the suspension window cannot be moved out of the screen boundaries.
 If you need to move the suspension window to other monitors, please right click the suspension window, select "Other Functions", check "Allow Out of Screen Boundaries".
 At this time the suspension window is no longer limited to the screen, it can be also move to any monitors. <br>
 If you remove the extra monitor, then the suspension window may appear outside the screen area to cause the invisible.
 At this time, you only need to right click the the icon in the notification area, select "Other function", uncheck "Allow Out of Screen Boundaries", the suspension window will appear in the screen area again.